Otto, King of Bavaria: Mental incapacity

 After the Franco-Prussian War, Otto became very depressed and anxious, which worried his family.
 Otto had spells during which he slept poorly for days and acted out, followed by periods of time during which he was perfectly normal and lucid.
 His illness progressively grew worse.
 Ludwig was horrified because he had been counting on Otto to marry and have a son who could eventually inherit the throne.
 Otto was placed under medical supervision, and reports about his condition were sent by spies working for the Prussian Chancellor, Otto von Bismarck.
 Doctors reported that Otto was mentally ill in January 1872.
 From 1873, he was held in isolation in the southern pavilion of Nymphenburg Palace.
-His attending physician was Dr. Bernhard von Gudden, who later diagnosed Otto's brother, Ludwig, as mentally ill without bothering to examine him and without asking him a single question, which raises questions about his competence and his motives.
+His attending physician was Dr. Bernhard von Gudden, who later diagnosed Otto's brother, Ludwig, as mentally ill without examining him, which raises questions about his competence and his motives.
 Both Ludwig and Otto despised Prussia, and their uncle, Luitpold, and Gudden supported Prussia's rise to dominance.
 Some contemporaries believed that Gudden's diagnoses of Otto and Ludwig were motivated by political considerations and that more could and should have been done to help and treat Otto.
 Some contemporaries also believed that Bismarck did not want Ludwig nor Otto to remain in power and decided to replace the brothers with their malleable uncle, Luitpold.

 During Corpus Christi Mass in 1875 in the Frauenkirche in Munich, Otto, who had not attended the church service, rushed into the church wearing hunting clothes and fell on his knees before the celebrant, Archbishop Gregor von Scherr, to ask forgiveness for his sins.
 The High Mass was interrupted, and the prince did not resist when he was led away by two church ministers.
 Otto was then moved to Schleissheim Palace and was effectively held prisoner there, much to his dismay.
 Gudden made no effort to treat him; it is possible that Otto was heavily drugged.
 Otto's last public appearance was his presence at the side of his brother at the King's parade on 22 August 1875, at the Marsfeld in Munich.
 From 1 June 1876, he stayed for a few weeks in the castle at Ludwigsthal in the Bavarian Forest.
 In the spring of 1880, his condition worsened.
 In 1883, he was confined under medical supervision in Fürstenried Palace near Munich, where he would remain for the rest of his life.
 The palace had been specially converted for his confinement.
 Ludwig occasionally visited him at night and ordered for no violence to be used against him.

 In 1886, the senior royal medical officer wrote a statement declaring that Otto was severely mentally ill.
 Otto may have had schizophrenia.
 It has also been argued that his illness was the result of syphilis, which would also account for the paralysis he had in later years.

+In 1894, Otto had shown signs of recovery and was cleared to attend a fête champêtre at Bamberg where he smashed sixty-five bottles of 'high grade champagne'.